alfwatt/KitBridge/README.md

 - semantic colors from AppKit for ILColor on UIKit
 - cocoapods & c. package definitions
 - swift bridging header
+- open source example app (besides the CardView and SparkKit)
+- Implement ILGradient on top of CGGradient on UIKit
+- ILSparkMeterTextStyle on ILSparkStack needs to offset values in the view

 ## License